hairychris/black-mushroom/README.md

 ### Install requirements

-You can install core requirements and testing requirements by running:
+You can install the wrapper package:

 ```
 pip install .